Everything You Need to Know About Family-Based Treatment (FBT)

 How Long Does FBT Take?

 It varies!
 Treatment may take a year, but can also take longer.
 Speedy diagnosis and early intervention can drive a faster result.
 But eating disorders are difficult illnesses.
-If weight gain is slower than desired it can take longer.
+If weight gain is slower than desired, it can take longer.
 Some teens also struggle with independent eating and so benefit from a longer period of supervised eating.
 Early behavior change is key!
 If the teen’s condition requires weight gain, we want to see 4 pounds of weight gain by week 4; otherwise, the research shows that FBT is unlikely to be successful.
-If we do not see the progress we will encourage intensifying treatment or a higher level of care.
+If we do not see progress, we will encourage intensifying treatment or a higher level of care.

 Do We Need A Meal Plan?